 The next step after defining a workflow is finding ways to automate them.
 By doing so, you not only save time, but also create a more consistent client experience.
 You don’t have to worry about forgetting to send an invoice on time or failing to forward an email to a colleague for follow-up.
 Everything happens automatically, like clockwork.

 Let’s take a look at some of the most common tools used to automate agency workflow.

 Sales & Proposals

 Customer relationship management, or CRM solutions can be tremendously helpful when it comes to managing inbound and outbound sales efforts without dropping the ball.
 For example, Salesforce is great for automatically recording a lead’s information, sending them an email to schedule a call, and then assigning a project manager to follow-up with a proposal.
-Great option is to also use conversational selling to get prospects emotionally invested in your brand before heading to the proposal phaes.
+If you work with Gmail, you may opt for Gmail-intergated CRM, like NetHunt CRM.
+Great option is to also use conversational selling to get prospects emotionally invested in your brand before heading to the proposal phase.

 Speaking of proposals, there are also many great tools for generating attractive and complete proposals.
 For example, Proposify and Bidsketch provide a drag and drop interfaces that you can use to add text, images, and video, as well as the ability to see how many times it was viewed and for how long.

 New client onboarding has to be a smooth process.
 After all, humans have a negativity bias that causes us to remember negative experiences better than positive experiences.
 If your client isn’t confident throughout the onboarding process, the relationship could break down from lingering doubts.
 So why risk forgetting to send a follow-up email?